 We’re almost through the first week of January, I’m sure you’ve had your fair share of lamenting (or celebration, whichever one is your perspective).
 2016 was one hell of a year.
 Losses, tragedies, lessons, knock-you-off-your-feet-side-swipe-sort-of-slap you-in-the-face WTF??
 Individually, as a collective, a nation, a globe…

 Truth be told, I’ve been a little quiet the last few months.
-You might of noticed, maybe not.
+You might have noticed, maybe not.
 On the backend, it’s been gangbusters and I’ve been completely immersed in the work.
 As eye-opening revelations, distinctions, concepts, and scientific findings have come into my world, you’ve not been far from my mind.
 Multiple times have I thought, “Oh!
 This topic would make for an amazing article!”
-Unfortunately I’ve had extremely little time to process, translate, and deliver.
+Unfortunately, I’ve had extremely little time to process, translate, and deliver.

 I’ve got some really exciting, really good stuff on the horizon – stuff I’m *really* excited to share in the coming months.
 But in the meantime, I wanted to give you this frame as a launching point for the “next”… 2017.

 This comes directly from New Scientist, December 2016 issue – Letter From the Editor.
 It was so amusing that I thought maybe you’d appreciate this as inspiration for what’s possible.

 THE year began with news that a beech marten (not, as initially reported, a weasel) had shut down the Large Hadron Collider, just after it reported a mysterious blip (not, as initially reported, a new particle).
 More satisfyingly, astronomers revealed the “chirp” of two black holes colliding, as overheard by the most sensitive instrument on Earth.

 Thinning ice is letting daylight pass deep into the polar oceans.
 Bridges built in Bermuda have radically altered the genitalia of mosquitofish.